AdamBergstroom/FlickrSearch/README.md

 * Simply type a query that you are looking for inside the search field and press the search button.
 * If you find an interesting photo you can click on it to inspect the photo more and see content information about it.

+DISCLAIMER: Flickr API can sometimes be shutdown.
+This will be noticeable when you cannot make any queries from the search field.

 ## Technology choice and motivation ##

 # Kotlin